gobst/buildadoc/README.md

 ## Support

-If you encounter any issues or have questions,feel free to open an issue in the [GitHub Issue Tracker](https://github.com/gobst/buildadoc/issues).
+If you encounter any issues or have questions, feel free to open an issue in the [GitHub Issue Tracker](https://github.com/gobst/buildadoc/issues).

 ## License